ThinkR-open/fusen/README.md

 ## You are one Rmarkdown away from building a package!

--   Create and open a new directory or a new project
+-   Create and open a new directory or a new RStudio project
+    -   Choose your directory/package name like `my.package` for
+        instance
--   Run the following code to **add the templated Rmd** inside and open
+-   Run the following code directly in the console to **add the templated Rmd** in the project and open it:
-    it:

 ``` r
 dev_file <- fusen::add_dev_history(open = TRUE)
 ```

--   In the template, run the first chunks asking to describe your package and license it
+-   In the Rmd template, run the first chunks asking to describe your package and license it
     -   They look like these lines of code: